 We are committed to modeling sustainability across our operations and activities.
-AASHE defines sustainability in an inclusive way, encompassing human and ecological health, social justice, secure livelihoods and a better world for all generations.
+AASHE defines sustainability in an inclusive way, encompassing human and ecological health, racial equity and social justice, secure livelihoods, and a better world for all generations.
 We operationalize this commitment through sustainable practices that address the organization’s environmental, social and economic impacts.

 The following sustainable practices are organized consistently with the Sustainability Tracking, Assessment & Rating System™ (STARS).
 These practices are informed by the International Living Future Institute’s JUST™ program, B Lab’s B Impact Assessment, and other sustainability standards.